-Don’t you love the carefully crafted language?
+Don’t you love carefully crafted language?
 It looks like the district might have lawyered up.

-May not be accurate?
-I’m pretty sure if you used the wrong answer key, they are entirely inaccurate.
+It may not be accurate.
+I’m pretty sure they are entirely inaccurate if you used the wrong answer key.
 Fess up, educators!
 Fall on your sword!

 At first, I was awash with relief.
 “Ah, that explains it!”

-The truth is not of it was there.
+The truth is not that it was there.
 Instead, there was fear.

 Hence the accusatory tone.

-What I should have done when those results came in, was comfort my son with “you know, you’re a smart kid, so either you had an off day, or something is up with the test.
-Regardless, we’ll get through it, and you’ll be fine!”
+When those results came in, I should have comforted my son with, “you know, you’re a smart kid, so either you had an off day, or something is up with the test.
+We’ll get through it, and you’ll be fine!”